CDD refresh for existing accountancy clients: What should be checked?

-Last updated: May 15, 2026
+Last updated: June 18, 2026

 Identity evidence may need updating in some cases, but a proper refresh should not be reduced to a new ID request.
-The purpose is to confirm whether the firm can still rely on its existing client file, or whether further enquiries, updates, or risk changes are needed.
+The requirement is to confirm whether the firm can still rely on its existing client file, or whether further enquiries, updates, or risk changes are needed.

 Key takeaways